bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

   <img src="Prototype3.jpg" width="30%">
 </p>

+### User Testing

+We asked a classmate to try our gesture-based prototype.
+We first explained that the light could be controlled through hand gestures and asked the user to try turning it on and off.

+The user was able to understand the interaction and successfully use the hand-wave gesture to control the light.
+During testing, we noticed that the gesture needed to be clear and close enough to the sensor to be detected consistently.

+Based on this test, we kept the ON/OFF interaction simple and made the hand-wave gesture more deliberate so that the system could respond more consistently.

 ### Demo Video

 The demo video shows our remixed interaction in action.
 The user waves their hand to control the light without using a phone or physical button.